sjsoftware/centurion-cpu6/microcode/CPU-chips.md

 * A4 DS8835 - Bus transceiver for address bus
 * A5 DS8835 - Bus transceiver for address bus
 * A6 DS8835 - Bus transceiver for address bus
-* A7 74LS240 - Bus transceiver for PC (highest nibble) combines with A6 / signals from front panel (?) combines with half of dip switches M7
+* A7 74LS240 - Bus transceiver for PC (highest nibble) combines with A6 / inr combines with half of dip switches M7
 * A8 DS8835 - Bus transceiver for interrupt level (?)
 * A9 DS8835 - Bus transceiver for address bus
 * A10 DS8835 - Bus transceiver for address bus